Cholera

 Cholera in Sudan

 As of 7 October 2024, a total 26,529 cholera cases, with 775 deaths have been reported for 2024.
-Please see the cholera in brief article for further details on cholera.
+Please see our Topics in Brief article for further details on cholera.

 Cholera in Nigeria